 '''

--> user user authl password md5+des
+-> user user_auth1 password md5+des

 '''

-SNMP authentication types SHA and MD5 are available with and without type DES encryption.
-The sha, md5, sha+des, and md5+des keywords can be used in the command syntax.
+SNMP authentication types SHA and MD5 are available with DES and AES encryption.
+Specify the required authentication algorithm and the encryption standard to be used for authenticating and encrypting in the command syntax.

 Note.
 Optional.
 To verify the authentication and encryption type for the user, enter the show user command.
 The following is a partial display.